What is Low Vision?

 There are a variety of low vision devices.
 Each one is task-specific and requires training.
 The low vision optometrist often co-manages with other rehabilitation services to provide full support to the individual.
 Examples of low vision devices for near-tasks are prismatic glasses or aspheric glasses, they are basically magnifiers in a frame enabling the patient to read printed material at close range but hands-free.
 There are optical magnification devices that are magnifiers to read printed material.

 There are also electronic magnifiers such as the Visolux.
 These are all devices that can be used for near tasks.
 Examples of distance tasks are; things like a monocular telescope, where individuals can focus at a distance target to see it more clearly.
 There are also great devices like binoculars that can be worn at sporting events or to watch television.
 Then there are more sophisticated devices like the eSight, which is a digital magnifier, that are worn and help people focus on distance, intermediate and near views.

 There are a plethora of devices for the visually impaired, and there are so many services available to help you lead a more productive and functional life.
-The low vision professionals here in Mississauga Vision Center, are here to help.
+The low vision professionals here in Mississauga Vision Center and Brampton Vision Centre, are here to help.
 Schedule an appointment today and let us focus on improving your vision.